 There are of course other complexities and nuances that you can learn about here, but having some rough idea about your Catching FIDough Number is a great place to start with your own FIDough Plan.
 Another good resources on the topic is this book.

-Step 2 – Figure out how to reach your Catching FIDough number
+Step 4 – Figure out how to reach your FI number

-To determine how to reach your Catching FIDough Number (to catch FIDough), you need to determine the number of years remaining before you want to catch FIDough (your target date for Catching FIDough).
+To determine how to save enough to reach your FI Number (to save enough to catch FIDough), you need to determine the number of years remaining before you want to catch FIDough (your target date for catching FIDough).
 You must then determine the remaining amount you need to save/invest to get your FI number within your timeframe goal.
 So, if you want to catch FIDough in 5 years, and you are $100,000 short of your Catching FIDough Number, you must grow your saving an average of $20,000 per year for the next five years.

 Here too there are some complexities and nuances due to things like expected investment returns, etc., but you now have the basic framework to begin building your plan to catch FIDough.